 What does that mean?

-It means that if you have this disease that your body is creating antibodies (part of the immune system) that are cross-reacting with your thyroid gland and ultimately leading to its destruction.
+It means that your own body is creating antibodies that are attacking your own thyroid gland.

 And so on.

 In the case of Hashimoto’s, if this process is not slowed down or halted then it will ultimately lead to permanent destruction (6) of your thyroid gland.